zyteo/go_backend/readme.md

 ### Go backend
-Just a simple go backend testing - utilises GORM, echo, viper and bcrypt.
+Simple Go backend - utilises GORM, echo, viper, bcrypt and zerolog.
-Goal is to make a simple CRUD backend with a database for User model.
+This is a simple CRUD backend with a database for User model.

-Future plans: To include logging.

 Ideal plans: To include JWT authentication.
 Most likely on hold first, will move to other projects after adding logging.

 ### Changelog

+20 Feb 2023 - Adjusted logging with zerolog.
+Tested and confirmed working.
+Goal completed.

 19 Feb 2023 - Added logging with zerolog.